 Hill Top Lookout is 2 km along Hilltop Road and is worth a quick stop for photos.
-The views are stunning over the Frankland River, Nornalup Inlet, Saddle Island, Goose Island, and the Southern Ocean.
+The views over the Frankland River, Nornalup Inlet, Saddle Island, Goose Island, and the Southern Ocean are stunning.

 The highlight of the trail is, of course, the Giant Tingle, which is said to be the largest living girthed eucalypt in the world at 24 m.
-This red tingle has been hollowed out by fire but is still alive as the living and growing parts of the tree are located just below the outer bark.
-The boardwalk around the tree protects its fragile roots and allows you to get close to this majestic tree.
+This Red Tingle has been hollowed out by fire but is still alive as the living and growing parts of the tree are located just below the outer bark.
+The boardwalk around the giant tree protects its fragile roots and allows you to get close to this majestic tree.

-Years ago (before we knew better), tourists would drive their cars through a particular tingle tree and take photos of their car inside the tree.
-This, thankfully, has been banned as the old Tingle died due to the damage to its roots.
+Years ago (before we knew better), tourists would drive their cars through a particular tingle tree and take photos of their vehicle inside it.
+This, thankfully, has been banned as the old Tingle died due to damage to its roots.

-The top pool was originally known as Circular Pool, named after the current of the pools, which flow in circular motions.
+The top pool was initially known as Circular Pool, named after the current of the pools, which flow in circular motions.
 This can be seen clearly by the white foam, which looks like a huge cappuccino!
-It’s beautiful to see the froth cascading over the rocks in the Frankland River.
-The froth results from saponin, which comes from plants as they break down in the water.
+It’s beautiful to see the froth cascading over the rocks in the Frankland River – the foam results from saponin, which comes from plants as they break down in the water.
 As the water tumbles over the rocks, it churns up the saponin, making a cappuccino effect.
 The river water here is dark due to the tannins from the native plants breaking down.
 Marron (which can be caught in season), freshwater Mussels, and Western Minnow inhabit these waters.